How to Start Writing: A Guide for Aspiring Authors

 Time-Bound

-When you’re first getting started writing, I suggest focusing on a time-oriented goal like, “I am going to write every day for thirty minutes.”
-Word count goals lead to heartache when you are still developing your sit-down-and-crank-it-out muscles.
+When you're first getting started writing, I suggest focusing on a time-oriented goal like, “I am going to write every day for thirty minutes.”
+Word count goals lead to heartache when you're still developing your sit-down-and-crank-it-out muscles.

 That said, if you've given yourself a necessary deadline—like if you're trying to write a business advice book to self-publish before the next convention—word count can be a handy goal.

-In which case, I suggest dividing the total number of pages you want to write by the number of weeks between now and when you want your project to be complete.
+In which case, I suggest dividing the total number of words you want to write by the number of weeks between now and when you want your project to be complete.

 For example, if you want to write an 80,000 word novel in 40 weeks, you need to write 2,000 words a week.
 Once you have that number: